 - Let dry completely and flip the doors over and repeat with the fronts.
 If you get any drips or runs, wait until it’s dry and sand them away.
 In between letting the doors dry, I primed the inside cabinet bases.
 You can use a combination of a small roller and a brush for this part.

 Personally, I use Sherwin Williams Pro Classic Interior Acrylic Enamel paint.
-It’s water based, but don’t worry about painting over the oil based primer.
+It’s water-based, but don’t worry about painting over the oil-based primer.
 It works perfectly fine.
 And it dries to a super hard and durable finish and doesn’t need a sealer.
-I chose a semi gloss finish.
-It’s super easy to clean which is necessary in the kitchen!
+I chose a semi-gloss finish.
+It’s super easy to clean which is necessary for the kitchen!

 - Fine sandpaper after it’s dry, then paint the second coat.

 - Flip and repeat on the fronts.

 - Paint the inside bases while you’re waiting on a coat to dry.

 - Be sure to clean your sprayer after each use.
 You don’t want all the moving parts to get clogged up with paint.